sunchippss/sunchippss/README.md

 - 👋 Hi, I’m @sunchippss
-- 👀 I’m interested in ... blue teaming, purple teaming, M365, AAD, Intune, and KQL.
+- 👀 I’m interested in ... blue teaming, purple teaming, M365, EntraID, Intune, and KQL.
 - 🌱 I’m currently learning ...
 KQL and Intune.
 - 💞️ I’m looking to collaborate on ...
 KQL and Intune
 - 📫 How to reach me ...